brightcove/brightcove-player-sdk-ios-sidecarsubtitles/README.md

 Let's break this code down into steps, to make it a bit simpler to digest:

 1. BCOVSidecarSubtitles adds some category methods to BCOVPlaybackManager.
 The first of these is `-createSidecarSubtitlesPlaybackControllerWithViewStrategy:`.
 Use this method to create your playback controller.
-Alternatively (if you are using more than one session provider), you can create a BCOVSSSessionProvider and pass that to the manager method that creates a playback controller with upstream session providers.\*
+Alternatively (if you are using more than one session provider), you can create a BCOVSSSessionProvider and pass that to the manager method that creates a playback controller with upstream session providers.\* If you are developing for tvOS, the ViewStrategy passed to createSidecarSubtitlesPlaybackControllerWithViewStrategy will be nil.

 1. In order to retrieve web vtt files from your Brightcove account automatically, you need to use the `BCOVPlaybackService` instead of the BCOVCatalogService to retrieve your videos.
 If you need to use `BCOVCatalogService`, you will need to follow the directions in the "Manually populating subtitle data".

 \* Note that `BCOVSSSessionProvider` should come before any session providers in the chain passed to the manager when constructing the playback controller.
-This plugin is **not compatible** with Widevine plugin.
+This plugin is **not compatible** with the Widevine plugin.

 If you have questions or need help, we have a support forum for Brightcove's native Player SDKs at https://groups.google.com/forum/#!forum/brightcove-native-player-sdks .